Ivanka Calls For Tolerance As Chelsea Handler Suggests She Put Trump In A Nursing Home

 Say what you will about Donald Trump, one thing is certain — a nursing home is most likely the last place the energetic 71-year-old would be.
-If Chelsea Handler had her way; however, that’s exactly where you’d find the President.
-Chelsea Handler suggested Ivanka place her father in a nursing home and walk away, as reported by the Daily Beast.
+If Chelsea Handler had her way, however, that’s exactly where you’d find the president.
+Chelsea Handler suggested Ivanka place her father in a nursing home and walk away, as reported by The Daily Beast.
 Handler has drawn criticism from Trump supporters for her comments made on her Netflix series regarding Ivanka and praise from his critics.
 You may see a clip from the show Chelsea where she addresses Ivanka Trump and calls her out on many issues below.
 Be forewarned, the clip contains many expletives and some viewers may find it offensive.

 While Chelsea Handler has unsuccessfully tried to convince Ivanka Trump to speak to her father on behalf of all liberal causes, Ivanka has called for tolerance across her social media networks, as CNN reported.
-Ivanka took to Twitter and Facebook to speak about unity regardless of ethnicity, race, gender or religion.
+Ivanka took to Twitter and Facebook to speak about unity regardless of ethnicity, race, gender, or religion.
 She also made remarks to Fox and Friends about the level of hostility she’s experienced since her father entered the Oval Office.
 You may see the video of Ivanka Trump speaking to Fox and Friends along with her tweets urging tolerance below.

-Warning!
-The following video contains graphic and offensive language.
+Warning: The following video contains graphic and offensive language.

 Ivanka Details "Daily Battle" on "Fox and Friends" This Morning https://t.co/bU1ywYCkxj pic.twitter.com/9X3C6uFhJP